 In particular, this research will examine the relationship between technological affordances and IT-associated organisational change in the context of ICT innovation which takes on a market-based approach.
 Such insights will provide significant contributions to practice as well as scholarship.

 This study is significant because an affordance lens reveals how the relationships between technologies, humans and their environments are generating effects within this context of low-income markets and in relation to market-based approaches to ICT innovation more broadly.
 This study therefore sheds light on some of the most important and conceptually significant features of the conditions of ICT innovation that would not have been possible through other theories.

 To date, the research design and preliminary findings have been presented at three conferences and three papers are currently under development.

-What was the most interesting thing that you learnt while working in research (some findings or observations)?
+What was the most interesting thing that you learnt while working in research?

 The research brought to the foreground various dynamics of digital innovation, and how digital innovation is associated with a new organising logic for innovation.
 Our analysis revealed one set of such logics by focusing on the reactions of innovation managers to environmental forces including user and service constraints.
 These findings relate to the concept noted by various scholars that the unique properties of digital technologies have implications for the design and management of digital innovations.

 If someone wanted to learn more about this subject what would you recommend they read?